walmartlabs/concord-website/docs/plugins/git.md

 The `getBranchList` action can be used to get the list of  branches of a GitHub repository.
 The output of the action is stored in a variable `branchList`.
-It can used at later point in the flow
+It can be used at a later point in the flow

 The following parameters are needed in addition to the general parameters: